cciw-uk/data-protection/01 Decisions and actions document.rst

     Also "Trustees data" and "Land owners and suppliers" that Darren mentioned - how are these held?
 QUESTION

-  - we have a "filing system" - the CCiW website database. ``STATUS:QUESTION`` -
+  - we have a "filing system" - the CCiW website database. ``QUESTION`` - any others?
-    any others?
   - we "process" data, and we are a "data controller"
   - we do not store "genetic data" or "biometric data"